51 Brilliant Health Tricks You’ll Want to Make a Habit

 A good read can lower levels of unhealthy stress hormones such as cortisol.
 Participants in a British study engaged in an anxiety-provoking activity and then either read for a few minutes, listened to music, or played video games.
 Reading was 68 percent better at reducing stress levels than listening to music.
 And a little bit of reading goes a long way— six minutes of reading reduces stress levels by 67 percent.

 Curse pain goodbye

-Steep your tea bag for five minutes
+Steep your tea bag for two to five minutes

 Research links tea to lower risks of heart attack, certain cancers, type 2 diabetes, and Parkinson’s disease.
 More antioxidants were unleashed in tea steeped for five minutes than for just one or two, according to a British study.

 Is meat good or bad for you?
 While the debate rages on, steak lovers can indulge with less guilt simply by eating a more reasonable helping.
 The perfect meat portion is three ounces (about the size of a deck of cards), which is A LOT smaller than many restaurant portions.
 Cutting back on meat will help protect you from the things that happen to your body when you eat too much meat, too.